taller2-grupo5-rostov-1c2022/payments-server/README.md

+# Spotifiuby Payments Server

-## Installation
+## Dependencies

-To install the project we recommend that you use NVM and install the node version defined in `.nvmrc`
+To install the project we recommend that you use NVM and install the node version defined in `.nvmrc` `(v12.18.1)`

-Once you have that in place, you can install the dependencies with npm through
+Once you have that in place, you can install the dependencies with npm through `npm i`

-`npm i`

-### Start process

-To start the process, after you installed the dependencies and deployed the smart contracts to rinkeby, you can run

-`npm start`

-keep in mind that you should have everything in config set before that.

-### Available endpoints
+## Available endpoints

 The following endpoints are available: